CreateSean/craft-starter/README.md

 5. Retcon - extra twig filters
 6. SEOmatic - used for all SEO.
 7. Template Comments - adds template comments in local dev to make finding templates easy
+8. Typed Link Field - used for buttons and other linkks
-8. User Manual - in CP user manual
+9. User Manual - in CP user manual

 ## Templates